bengalack/viott/README.md

 * If you use an emulator, edit `run.bat` to fit your paths/tools.

 ### Target platform / environment ###
 * You need *MSXDOS*.
-Put into `dska`. - We've seen that *MSXDOS* has been involved when an additional delay have been reported.
+Put into `dska/`. - We've seen that *MSXDOS* has been involved when an additional delay have been reported.
 Therefore this tool has been made in *MSXDOS*.
 It is furthermore convenient that *MSXDOS* simplifies slot handling.
 It improves compatibility, it starts with 64 kB RAM, in IM 1 and thus has 0x0038 easily available from the outset, reducing complexity.

 ### Weaknesses ###
 * Unsure if there are circumstances that are not covered in the test that may affect the timings.